williamrongerude/PoliteShell/README.md

 This is a linux style command line shell where it only works when you say please.

-Rude requests are rejected while nice ones can use system commands.
+It only works if you say "please" or if you're nice in general.

-Run politeshell.py for local usage, where real Linux commands modify your own system.
+Run politeshell.py for local usage, and you can use Linux commands to modify your computer system.

-Or connect to the public server to see what others are changing:
+There is also a public server hosting a linux subsystem that is refreshed every so often:

 https://politeshell.onrender.com/